 - 1 x large scarf or pashmina (very handy for when you need to cover your shoulders when visiting a temple but don’t want to put on a jumper in the heat.
 Also good when there is an unexpected tropical rain shower and to cover up from the sun if you’ve forgotten your sunscreen on an outing!)

 - 1 x travel towel (very handy on longer journeys when you just want to wash your face or have an unplanned dip in the sea or swimming pool!)

 - 1 x silk liner (for dodgy looking bed sheets or even just to protect yourself from the mozzies when no bed net is provided!)

 - 1 x sunglasses (inexpensive ones you won’t worry about losing or breaking and can be easily replaced at a local market!)

 The important administrative stuff!

 - Travel insurance (THIS IS IMPORTANT – don’t leave without it!
 We strongly believe if you’re going on an adventure of a lifetime, you should take out insurance to cover you.
-Use the form here to get a free quote from the insurer we use for our adventures!
-If you need persuading to take out insurance, click here)

 - Passport Tickets/booking confirmations (though we haven’t bothered printing many as most accept electronic reference saved on i-phone!)